delta-io/delta-sharing/PROTOCOL.md

 }
 ```

+### Timestamp Format
+Accepted timestamp format by a delta sharing server: `yyyy-[m]m-[d]d hh:mm:ss[.f...]`.
+The server will use its local time zone to parse the provided timestamp.

-## Table Metadata Format
+## API Response Format

-This section discusses the table metadata format returned by the server.
+This section discusses the API Response Format returned by the server.

 ### JSON Wrapper Object In Each Line